transformerlab/transformerlab-docs/docs/install/install-on-windows.md

 ## Step 4 - Install Dependencies

 If you select Local Install, Transformer Lab will go through the steps to install itself locally along with all of the dependencies.
-This step takes a long time.
-The app may get to the very last step that reads "Check for Important Plugins" and then stall -- if you see this, close the app and restart it and everything should work from then on.
+This step takes a long time the very first time you run the app, but will be fast afterwards.